hsfl/cosmos-web/README.md

 # COSMOS Web v2.0

-COSMOS Web - a web application to visualize telemetry data from a satellite.
-UI Repository.
+COSMOS Web - a web application to visualize telemetry data from a satellite using Grafana.

 ## Install Instructions (via Docker)